About Community Service

 Does your organization need funding for a great project?

-Non-profits supported this year
+Non-profits supported the past year

 Community Service Committee grants 2016-2017 – Totaling Over $40,000